nice-digital/global-nav/README.md

 - automatically rebuilds the app.

 It then automatically reloads the application in the Browser (so no need for a manual reload) using [Hot Module Replacement (HMR) in webpack](https://webpack.js.org/concepts/hot-module-replacement/).

-> Note HMR doesn't work in IE8.
-Run the app via `npm run start:nohot` to test in IE8.
-You'll then to reload manually.

 ### Other commands